CPREgroup/SpecNeRF-v2/README.md

 ## Preliminaries

-We conduct our experiments based on [TensoRF](https://apchenstu.github.io/TensoRF/), you are welcome to test our code using the `spec` branch in this repo, but it may lack some comments since the code is still being organized.
-Feel free to report issues, we'd be very appreciative of it!
+We conduct our experiments based on [TensoRF](https://apchenstu.github.io/TensoRF/), **please use the branch named `public` in our repository** and feel free to report issues, we'd really appreciate it!